 The standard of care for gender dysphoria was recently changed from a watchful-waiting approach to what’s known as the gender-affirming approach.
 Under the previous, more cautious watchful-waiting standard of care, studies showed that up to 85% of children would desist and become comfortable in their natal sex.

-Gender affirming care involves supporting the child to socially transition to the opposite sex.
+Gender identity affirming care involves supporting the child to socially transition to the opposite sex.
 Early reports suggest that this approach fast-tracks children on a medical pathway that starts with puberty blockers.
 Each step is affirmed by adults and professionals and is often celebrated as being brave and courageous.
 Experts in the field such as Dr Susan Bradley, former Chief of Psychiatry at Toronto’s Sick Kids Hospital and a founder of the CAMH Gender Identity Clinic caution that this may not afford a young person the space and time necessary to evaluate whether medical transition is the best option.

 Gay and autistic kids are heavily over-represented in the numbers of children seeking gender transition.
 Detransitioners report that being gay or socially different is a key factor that contributes to their gender dysphoria.